sangbongyi/HyperObject_Dowser/readme.md

 ![Hyper-object Dowser image 1](/assets/images/image_1.png)

 ## Interaction diagram
 This apparatus considers data collection activity from the stacks of networks as a creepy gaze from the hyperobject in the form of electromagnetic pulses and represents its magnitude as a rotation of two brass rod.
-The more the device detects the density of artificial signals from devices, the stronger the gaze it represents.
-Thus, the device make the brass rod rotate further as if alike dowsing rod in the past.
+The more the device detects the density of artificial signals nearby, the stronger the gaze it represents.
+Thus, the device make the brass rod rotate further based on the magnitude of the signal.
 ![Hyper-object Dowser image 2](/assets/images/diagram.png)

 ## Gallery